GlobalStewardship2026/global-stewardship-charter-2026-public-review/README.md

 The *Consciousness & Suffering* paper analyzes the ethical “who” (potential AI minds).
 The *Ancestral Dimension* adds the temporal “when,” ensuring our responsibilities span deep into the past and far into the future.
 Together, they form a unified call for responsibility that is structurally sound, ethically deep, and temporally complete.

-All documents are permanently archived here.
-To always find the latest versions, simply search the web for "Gaynor Kim-Sing global stewardship".
-This GitHub repository will be the top result.